YathharthhGarg/Actuarial_Loss_Prediction/README.md

 ## PART 3
 In this part of our python code we performed a special type of string extraction.
 From the Column ‘Claim description’, we extracted the body part injured.
 In this way we can get a simple useful feature for our target rather than a column filled with text.
-After extraction we dropped Claim Description.
+After extraction we dropped Claim Description and other unnecassary columns or features.

 ---
 ## PART 4